 The wood is also of reasonable quality and so perhaps the best way of using this species as a pioneer is to grow it for 10 years or so until the other trees are getting going, and then to gradually remove it over the next few years and utilize the wood.

-There are many species in this genus, and any of those that reach tree-size can be tried as pioneer plants, but we would especially recommend the native species, B. pendula, the silver birch, and B. pubescens, the downy birch.
+There are many species in this genus, and any of those that reach tree-size can be tried as pioneer plants, but the native species, B. pendula, the silver birch, and B. pubescens, the downy birch, are particularly recommended.
 Apart from being superb trees for wildlife, these two very similar species also have a very wide range of uses.
 These include the sap, which can be taken off in the spring and used to make sweet drinks, beer or vinegar.
 The bark is very weatherproof and can be used to make drinking vessels, roofing tiles and so forth.
-A tar-oil is obtained from the white bark in spring and has fungicidal properties and is also used as an insect repellent and a shoe polish.
+A tar-oil is obtained from the white bark in spring which has fungicidal properties and is also used as an insect repellent and a shoe polish.
 The young branches are very flexible and are used to make whisks, besoms etc. They are also used in thatching and to make wattles.
 The leaves are a good addition to the compost heap, helping to improve fermentation.
 This list is far from exhaustive, but does give an indication of the value of these species.

 Sambucus nigra.
-The elder is a wonderfully useful native plant for almost any situation.
+The Elder is a wonderfully useful native plant for almost any situation.
 Whilst it will look rather battered, it will even grow in severe exposure and provide enough shelter to help the woodland trees become established.
 Unlike many other pioneer species, it will not know when to say goodbye, but will hang around in small numbers, especially along the edges of the woodland.
 This is a good thing, however, because it does have so many uses both for us and the many other creatures that use it.
-Just a few of its uses include the fruit which is edible, though few people could enjoy it raw.
+The fruit is edible, though few people could enjoy it raw.
 However, it makes a superb preserve and is widely used for making wine.
-The flowers can also be used in wine-making or as a flavouring in cooked fruits etc., though I prefer eating them raw.
-So long as you make sure to remove all the insects that are likely to be lurking in the flowers, they make a very refreshing munch on a summers day.
+The flowers can also be used in wine-making or as a flavouring in cooked fruits etc., though they can also be eaten raw.
+So long as you make sure to remove all the insects that are likely to be lurking in the flowers, they make a very refreshing munch on a summers’ day.

-There are so many non-food uses of this plant that it is hard to know what not to include here.
-Therefore, because of lack of space I am going to restrict myself to just one.
-If, like me, you are the sort of person who, when in a group of people are always the first one to be bitten by midges or horseflies then this is the plant for you.
+There are many other non-food uses of this plant.
+To mention just one: if you are the sort of person who, when in a group of people are always the first one to be bitten by midges or horseflies then this is the plant for you.
 Simply rub the leaves over areas of bare skin and the biting beasties will leave you alone for 2 hours or more - then simply top up the dose.
 You might find that you have a somewhat unique aroma, but you will only get the very occasional bite from a midge that has lost its sense of smell.

 Sorbus species.
 Several members of this genus make excellent pioneer species.
 They are in general very wind resistant, though not totally happy in strong maritime exposure when the winds often carry salt.
 They are also quite tolerant of soil types, though do not like drought conditions and will fare badly in dry soils.
-Those species we particularly recommend are:-
+Those species particularly recommended are:

 S. aria.
-Our native whitebeam can reach 12 metres in height and is an excellent pioneer on chalk soils, though it is also quite tolerant of other soil types.
+The British native Whitebeam can reach 12 metres in height and is an excellent pioneer on chalk soils, though it is also quite tolerant of other soil types.
 It is also very tolerant of maritime exposure.
-The fruit can be eaten raw or cooked - it makes a nice jam though most people would not want to eat very many raw.
+The fruit can be eaten raw or cooked it makes a nice jam though most people would not want to eat very many raw.
 However, it you blett it, which involves storing the fruit in a cool dry place until it is almost but not quite going rotten, then the fruit develops a delicious taste, somewhat like a luscious tropical fruit.

 S. aucuparia.
-Another native, the mountain ash grows to 15 metres tall and succeeds at higher elevations than any other British tree and so is an excellent pioneer for upland areas.
+Another British native, the mountain ash growsto 15 metres tall and succeeds at higher elevations than any other British tree and so is an excellent pioneer for upland areas.
 The fruit is very acid and few people would be able to eat more than one - though it makes an excellent jam.
-We use this fruit mainly for another purpose - the birds love it and will eat it in preference to apples, with which it ripens at the same time, and so this is a very good plant to grow in or near orchards.
+This fruit can be used for another purpose - the birds love it and will eat it in preference to apples, with which it ripens at the same time, and so this is a very good plant to grow in or near orchards.

 S. decora.
-The American showy mountain ash grows to about 10 metres and does well on poor soils.
-Its fruit is slightly better than S. aucuparia and we occasionally eat it raw.
+The American showy mountain Ash grows to about 10 metres and does well on poor soils.
+Its fruit is slightly better than S. aucuparia and perhaps could occasionally be eaten raw.